August 14, 2024

 8. Speech Difficulties

 Since speech requires a combination of cognitive and motor signals, it can be affected when the brain suffers damage.
 As such, one last set of common brain bleed symptoms may include slurred speech, difficulty finding the right words, or even the loss of speech altogether.
+These symptoms often appear after crashes caused by common causes of motorcycle accidents in Texas, such as distracted or impaired driving.

 Seeking Compensation for Your Injuries After a Motorcycle Accident

 Economic losses encompass the injury’s impact on your finances.
 Intracranial bleeding can cause significant economic losses, seeing as it requires expensive medical care and often produces permanent injuries.
+The financial burden of a brain bleed from a motorcycle accident can be overwhelming for accident victims and their families, as ongoing medical costs, loss of income, and rehabilitation expenses add up over time.
+Motorcycle accident victims and other injured accident victims frequently face substantial medical and rehabilitation costs that can persist for years.

 Is Bleeding in the Brain Fatal?